UPDATED: Finally released after ten days in FCID custody

 Molly Kilete, Abuja

-The embattled suspended acting Chairman of the Economic and Financial Crimes Commission(EFCC), Ibrahim Magu, has been released from police custody.
+The suspended acting Chairman of the Economic and Financial Crimes Commission(EFCC), Ibrahim Magu, has been released from the custody of the Nigeria Police.

-Magu who was detained at the Force Criminal Investigation Department(FCID), in Abuja, after 10 days in detention was breath his freedom Wednesday evening by the Justice Ayo Salami-led Presidential panel.
+Magu who was detained at the Force Criminal Investigation Department(FCID), in Abuja, was released after 10 days on Wednesday evening by the Justice Ayo Salami-led Presidential panel.

-Magu, who was arrested on July 6, 2020 over allegations of corruption was accused of being unable to account for the interest accrued to recovered funds of about N550bn.
+The former EFCC boss who was arrested on July 6, 2020 over allegations of corruption had been under serious questioning by the presidential panel.

-Before his rehearse, Magu, has written to the had on Friday, July 10, written to the Inspector-General of Police(IGP), Mohammed Adamu, demanding that he be granted bail from police custody.
+Before his release, Magu, had on Friday, July 10, written to the Inspector-General of Police(IGP), Mohammed Adamu, demanding that he be granted bail from police custody.

 Magu ’s lawyer, Mr Oluwatosin Ojaomo was reported to have made the bail demand in a letter to the IGP.